 agent.quote(url). -

-Budget Check — Before any money moves, the SDK validates the price against your configured budget limits (per-transaction, daily, monthly).
+Budget Validation — Before any money moves, the SDK validates the price against your configured budget limits (per-transaction, daily, monthly).
 If the price exceeds any limit, a

 BudgetExceededErroris thrown and no payment is made. - Sign — The SDK creates a cryptographic payment authorization using your wallet credentials.
 For x402, this is an EIP-3009 signature (gasless for you).
 For L402, this is a Lightning invoice payment.